Toronto Ontario, Canada Travel Guide

 Standard check-in, baggage drop, and security screening apply for all departures.

-For U.S. Flights, factor in the time required for pre-clearance, which occurs before boarding.
+For U.S. Flights, factor in the duration needed for pre-clearance, which occurs before getting on.

-Arrive with sufficient time to find your way through the airport or station and find your platform or gate.
+Arrive with sufficient time to find your route through the airport or station and find your platform or gate.

 Confirm your flight or train status before heading to your point of departure.
 Check for any delays or gate changes.